 Party donations:

-The maximum amount of the donation deduction for contributions to political parties will be increased from 1.650 to 3.300 euros (6.600 euros for jointly assessed couples).
+The maximum amount of the donation deduction for contributions to political parties has been increased from 1.650 to 3.300 euros (6.600 euros for jointly assessed couples).

 Commuter allowance:

-The commuter allowance will in future be 38 cents per kilometer, starting from the very first kilometer.
+The commuter allowance now starts at 38 cents per kilometer, even from the very first kilometer.
 Previously, this rate only applied from the 21st kilometer onwards.
 With the removal of the time limit...
-Mobility bonus Taxpayers with lower incomes will continue to receive the mobility bonus even after 2026.
-The Bundestag has passed the law; the Bundesrat still needs to approve it.
+Mobility bonus Taxpayers with lower incomes will continue to receive the mobility bonus after 2026.

 Photovoltaic obligation in North Rhine-Westphalia:

-From January 1, 2026, a photovoltaic (PV) system will be mandatory in North Rhine-Westphalia for all roof renovations – for residential, commercial, and industrial buildings.
+Since January 1, 2026, a photovoltaic (PV) system has been mandatory in North Rhine-Westphalia for all roof renovations – for residential, commercial, and industrial buildings.
 A PV system must be installed during a complete roof renovation, covering at least 30 percent of the usable roof area.
 Alternatively, a solar thermal system can be installed.
 Exceptions are possible.

 Prevention regulations: